bluesillybeard/Pinc/readme.md

     - Linux powerpc64le
 - add functions that take advantage of pointers for performance
     - particularily for 3D rendering with large meshes
-- Replace the global state "OpenGl-y" graphics functions to use a graphics context object
-    - Maybe each graphics context could even use a different graphics backend?
-Probably not...
 - the graphics API as a whole does not exist really
 - example / test for having multiple windows
 - get the cursor movement within a specific window